harshu-2025/Simple-Calculator/README.md

-This is the cute calculator.
+This is the calculator.
 I have created using pastel colour so it looks cool and elegant.

-THE CUTE CALCULATOR
+"THE CUTE CALCULATOR!"